SiliconLabs/wfx-linux-driver/README.md

 Upstream status
 ---------------

-A driver based on version 2.3.2 of this driver will be included with Kernel 5.5.
+A driver based on version 2.3.2 of this driver is included with Kernel 5.5.
 Development is relocated in kernel mainstream.
-This driver only get backports of Linux driver.
+This driver only get backports of mainstream driver.

+The driver 2.4.3 is more-or-les equivalent of mainstream 5.8.And the driver 2.5 will be equivalent of mainstream 5.9.